jnozzi/cocoadev.com/SiteContent/General/QuittingWhileASheetIsBeingDisplayed.markdown

 * Can email but Quit is enabled but beeps if choosen;

-''That's what I mean; it's NOT enabled, because it beeps.
-It's just not dimmed.''
+*That's what I mean; it's NOT enabled, because it beeps.
+It's just not dimmed.*

 * Quit disabled, no beep, but can�t email a contact while the sheet is on.

-''Why do you want to implement a capability like this as a sheet?
-It is certainly not necessary to do so.''
+*Why do you want to implement a capability like this as a sheet?
+It is certainly not necessary to do so.*

-So here is my question again: I want to be able to enable/disable menu items '''as I want''', how can I do this with the Quit menu?
+So here is my question again: I want to be able to enable/disable menu items **as I want**, how can I do this with the Quit menu?

 ----

-''not if you use a modal sheet''
+*not if you use a modal sheet*

 ----